Key takeaways on financial reporting software

 Features:

-- Spreadsheet server reporting: Generate reports directly from spreadsheets.
+- Spreadsheet server reporting: Generates reports directly from spreadsheets using centralized, controlled report logic.

 Pros: